westlicht/performer/_pages/manual/index.md

 While holding the `PAGE` button, the selected sequence parameter can be adjusted by rotating the `ENCODER` or by pressing `S[1-16]` to select the most common values.
 Releasing the `PAGE` button will return to the normal state of the steps page.

 > Note: When quick access is active, the step LEDs will indicate the range of values that can be selected in green as well as the current selection in red.

+> Note: Pressing the `ENCODER` while rotating it has the same effect as pressing `SHIFT` when editing the same parameter through the menu.

 <!-- Song -->